James Paxton (baseball): Boston Red Sox (second stint)

 On July 26, 2024, Paxton was traded back to the Red Sox in exchange for minor-league infielder Moises Bolivar.
-On July 30, he recorded his 1000th career strikeout against the team that drafted him, the Mariners.
+On July 30, Paxton recorded his 1,000th career strikeout against the team that drafted and signed him, the Mariners.
 On August 11, Paxton exited a game against the Houston Astros in the first inning after sustaining a right calf strain.
-On August 23, Paxton was moved to the 60-day injured list, and was expected to miss the rest of the season due to the calf injury, which was reclassified as a partial tear.
+On August 23, he was moved to the 60-day injured list, and was expected to miss the rest of the season due to the calf injury, which was reclassified as a partial tear.
 Overall between both the Dodgers and Red Sox, Paxton finished the season with a 9–3 record in 21 starts.
 He surpassed 100 innings pitched for the first time since 2019.

 Paxton announced on September 11 that he would retire at the end of the year.

+International career

+Paxton pitched for Canada in the 2026 World Baseball Classic.
+He took the loss and a blown save against Panama, making a throwing error and allowing three unearned runs in 1 2/3 innings.
+He threw 2 2/3 scoreless innings against Cuba in their pool-clinching win, and later said that he plans to remain retired and spend time with his family, despite his strong performance in the tournament.

 Pitching style

-A power pitcher with a long stride and a 3/4 release from a closed position that hides most of his deliveries, comparable to a faster version of Andy Petitte, Paxton relies on a four-seam fastball that ranges in velocities in the high 90s miles per hour (MPH).
-He also complements his four-seam fastball with a cutter (high 80s MPH) and a knuckle curve (low 80s MPH).
-He has decreased the use of his sinker/changeup.
-His strikeout pitches are high fastballs and a low inside knuckle curve against right-handers.
+A power pitcher with a long stride and a 3/4 release from a closed position that hides most of his deliveries, comparable to a faster version of Andy Petitte, Paxton relied on a four-seam fastball that ranged in velocities in the high 90s miles per hour (MPH).
+He complemented his four-seam fastball with a cutter (high 80s MPH) and a knuckle curve (low 80s MPH).
+He decreased the use of his sinker/changeup.
+His strikeout pitches were high fastballs and a low inside knuckle curve against right-handers.
 His increased usage of knuckle curves on the first pitch of at bats limited the number of hits and runs that he allowed during the end of the 2019 season.

-Personal
+Personal life

-Paxton and his wife, Katie, reside in Kirkland, Washington during the offseason.
+Paxton and his wife resided in Kirkland, Washington during the offseason.

+Paxton co-hosted a podcast for one year following his retirement as a player.